 To fire (play back) a cue, raise the fader.
 (Make sure there are no values in the programmer by pressing the Clear button, because anything in the programmer will override the playback).

 You can fire several cues at once.

 The HTP levels in the cue will be mastered by the fader level; for example if you set the fader at 50% then all HTP levels will be 50% of their programmed values.

 LTP channels are triggered as soon as the fader goes above 0%.
 If a fade time is programmed the LTP channels will start to fade; if there is no fade time they will snap to position (unless the cue is set to Mode 2 in which case they fade with the fader position; see the timings section Fader Modes for details of modes).

-You can Flash the cue by pressing the grey flash button.
-You can Swop (solo) the cue by pressing the blue Swop button (all other active cues will turn off while the button is pressed).
+You can Flash the cue by pressing the Flash button.
+You can Swop (solo) the cue by pressing the Select button (all other active cues will turn off while the button is pressed).
 This assumes you haven't reassigned the function of the buttons using Key Profiles, see below.

-You can Preload the cue by assigning the Preload function to the blue or grey buttons using Key Profiles.
+You can Preload the cue by assigning the Preload function to one of the handle buttons using Key Profiles.
 Preload sets the attributes of fixtures in the playback which are not currently active in any other playbacks.
 This is useful to avoid the fixtures visibly moving into position or changing colours or gobos when you raise the fader of the cue.

 To assign Preload, hold Avo and press Edit Key Profile, then press the button you want to assign (also see Key Profiles).
 Note that this will assign the function to all buttons of the same type.